Ottawa: Post–Second World War

-From 1931 to 1958, City Hall had been at the Transportation Building adjacent to Union Station (now part of the Rideau Centre).
-In 1958, a new City Hall opened on Green Island near Rideau Falls, where urban renewal had recently transformed this industrial location into a green space.
+In 1958, a new city hall opened on Green Island near Rideau Falls, where urban renewal had recently transformed this industrial location into a green space.
+Prior to this, from 1931 to 1958, city hall had been at the Transportation Building adjacent to Union Station (now part of the Rideau Centre).
 In 2001, Ottawa City Hall returned downtown to a 1990 building on 110 Laurier Avenue West, the home of the now-defunct Regional Municipality of Ottawa-Carleton.
-This new location was close to Ottawa's first (1849–1877) and second (1877–1931) City Halls.
+This new location was close to Ottawa's first (1849–1877) and second (1877–1931) city halls.
 This new city hall complex also contained an adjacent 19th-century restored heritage building formerly known as the Ottawa Normal School.

-From the 1960s to the 1980s, there was a large increase in construction in the National Capital Region, which was followed by large growth in the high-tech industry during the 1990s and 2000s.
+From the 1960s to the 1980s, there was a large increase in construction in the National Capital Region, which was followed by large growth in the high-tech industry during the 1980s and 1990s.
 Ottawa became one of Canada's largest high-tech cities and was nicknamed Silicon Valley North.
 By the 1980s, Bell Northern Research (later Nortel) employed thousands, and large federally assisted research facilities such as the National Research Council contributed to an eventual technology boom.
-The early companies led to newer firms such as Newbridge Networks, Mitel and Corel.
+The early companies led to the establishment of newer firms such as Newbridge Networks, Mitel and Corel.

+In 1981, Ottawa was the site of the Kitchen Accord, federal-provincial negotiations that led to patriation of the Canadian constitution.

 In 1991, provincial and federal governments responded to a land claim submitted by the Algonquins of Ontario regarding the unceded status of the land on which Ottawa is situated.
-Negotiations have been ongoing, with an eventual goal to sign a treaty that would release Canada from claims for misuse of land under Algonquin title, affirm rights of the Algonquins, and negotiate conditions of the title transfer.
+Negotiations have been ongoing, with an eventual goal to sign a treaty that would release Canada from claims for misuse of land under Algonquin title, affirm rights of the Algonquins, and negotiate conditions of the title transfer, with an agreement in principle arranged in 2016.